We’re on a mission to build one thousand schools

 All of our construction supplies are locally sourced.
 All of our projects involve support from the local government and businesses.
 All of our trained masons are hired from the local community.
 Each project creates jobs for up to ten local masons and welders.

-- The average number of classes cancelled due to rain or inadequate protection from weather dropped from 11 days per year to one day or less.
+- The average number of classes cancelled due to rain or inadequate protection from weather dropped from 14 days per year to less than one day a year

-- The average number of teachers per school increased from 4.25 to 6.92, representing a 63% increase.
-Within the 18 communities, 30 teaching jobs had been created.
+- The average number of teachers per school increased from 6.5 to 8.5

 - 100% of directors were satisfied satisfied with the project